 Warren Buffet himself remains bullish on etf’s and says most investors should go this route.

-I still love the dividend growth investing route but want to work on our international exposure and get access to these high growth tech stocks as well – some of them don’t pay a dividend.
+I still love the dividend growth investing model but want to work on our international exposure and get access to these high growth tech stocks as well – some of them don’t pay a dividend.

 One of the easiest ways to improve in this department is a ex Canada etf.
 That means a etf that doesn’t have any Canadian stocks in it.
 I plan on holding the best Canadian dividend growth stocks individually in our tfsa’s and resp’s for tax efficiency.
 Clearly by maxing all those accounts we would be incredibly overweight in Canadian stocks.
 A typical situation for us Canadian’s.
 Home town bias kind of stuff.